OrthoDex/ds-assign/README.md

-# jassign: Jupyter Notebook Assignments
+# ds-assign: Jupyter Notebook Assignments
 Format and tools for authoring and distributing Jupyter notebook assignments

 Requires: **Python 3** (even if it's installed, check that it's your working version `python --version`)

+## Background
+This is a data 100 fork of jassign (<https://github.com/okpy/jassign>).
+Big change so far:
+Set student response cell types from "markdown" to "raw."
+Seems to fix a lot of latex problems.

 ## Getting started